rezonant/sequeldash/README.md

   * Grunt (installed using NPM)
   * PHP

-In order to build sequeldash, you must first install nodejs, npm, bower and grunt NodeJS and npm installation instructions are outside the scope of this README.
+In order to build sequeldash, you must first install nodejs, npm, bower and grunt.
+NodeJS and npm installation instructions are outside the scope of this README.
 For instructions specific to your platform, see http://npmjs.org/.

 Once node and npm are installed, you can install Bower and Grunt by running: